ZacNCheese/ZachSpringmanXamarinRecipeApp/README.md

-This is my first attempt at a Xamarin application with the MVVM structure.
+This is my first Xamarin application with the MVVM structure.

 I tested on an android simulator that simulated the Pixel 6.